-Art at the Hotel
+Art at the hotel

-Inspired by the relationship of art and space, Jasmina Cibic, a London-based artist born in Slovenia, tries to stop time with her installation of flying taxidermy owls – a symbol of movement between the certain past and the unknown future.
+Inspired by the relationship between art and space, Jasmina Cibic, a London-based artist born in Slovenia, tries to stop time with her installation of flying taxidermic owls – a symbol of movement between the certain past and the unknown future.
 She is the winner of several prestigious awards, including England’s Catlin Commission Award, and she has had group and individual exhibitions at the Venice Biennale, in the Ludwig Museum of Contemporary Art in Budapest, in the Museum of Contemporary Art in Ljubljana, as well as the Musée d’Histoire et d’Art National in Luxembourg.

-This Croatian artist creates abstract shapes in cyan blue experimenting with cyanotype.
+This Croatian artist creates abstract shapes in cyan blue by experimenting with cyanotype.
 He rediscovers this hundred-year-old technique, which is achieved by a chemical reaction combining natural lighting and an emulsion.
 As one of the most prominent Croatian artists with an international reputation, Eškinja has had exhibitions in renowned institutions, such as Casino Luxembourg, MAC/VAL in Vitry-sur-Seine, and in Kunstforum Wien in Vienna.
-His work is present in the MAXXI collections in Rome and the Museum of Modern and Contemporary Art in Rijeka.
-He collaborates with Spazio 22 in Milan, the ADN gallery in Barcelona, Galerie Alberta Pane in Paris and the Scaramouche gallery in New York.
+His work is also in the MAXXI collections in Rome and the Museum of Modern and Contemporary Art in Rijeka.
+He collaborates with Spazio 22 in Milan, the ADN gallery in Barcelona, the Galerie Alberta Pane in Paris, and the Scaramouche gallery in New York.

 Known for his experiments in which he mixes genres, this aspiring German artist remains loyal to his style with carefully conceptualised sculptures recalling different associations, such as lighting installations shaped like a nautical knot.
-His works are displayed in Galerie Clemens Gunzer in Zurich, as well as in the J&A Dammers collection in Germany, the Rock Collection Vienna in Austria, the NK Collection and the UBS Collection in Switzerland, as well as the Hotel Widder’s collection in Zurich.
+His works are displayed in the Galerie Clemens Gunzer in Zurich, as well as in the J&A Dammers collection in Germany, the Rock Collection Vienna in Austria, the NK Collection and the UBS Collection in Switzerland, as well as the Hotel Widder’s collection in Zurich.

 This multitalented artist and owner of a gallery in Italy uses his minimalistic collage technique to present the diversity of contemporary popular culture, from comics to street art.
-His interests go beyond the artistic process itself, so he has gathered an art group which he promotes in his Milan gallery and through international projects.
+His interests go beyond the artistic process itself, and he has gathered an art group which he promotes in his Milan gallery and through international projects.
 His renowned curator project The Immigrants was exhibited in Venice during the Biennale and in London during Pinta London.

-Just a short walk away from the Adriatic Hotel is the place where one of the most prominent Croatian conceptual artists experienced things he recorded in his works, which can be seen in the hallways and in the restaurant of the hotel – the photos of Rovinj he took as an aspiring artist and the drawings inspired by the encounter of the Italian avant-garde artist Piero Manzoni with Rovinj.
+Just a short walk away from the Adriatic Hotel is the place where one of the most prominent Croatian conceptual artists experienced things he has recorded in his works, which can be seen in the hallways and in the restaurant of the hotel – the photos of Rovinj he took as an aspiring artist and the drawings inspired by the encounter of the Italian avant-garde artist Piero Manzoni with Rovinj.
 Petercol’s works are exhibited at the Museum of Modern Art in Zagreb, ZKM in Karlsruhe, and Sali Umberto Boccioni in Milan.
-His works are represented in the collections of institutions such as the Watermill Collection in New York, Ludwig Museum of Contemporary Art in Budapest, the Museum of Modern Art in Ljubljana, and MUMOK in Vienna.
+His works are represented in the collections of institutions such as the Watermill Collection in New York, the Ludwig Museum of Contemporary Art in Budapest, the Museum of Modern Art in Ljubljana, and MUMOK in Vienna.
 He collaborates with the Gregor Podnar Gallery in Berlin.

-After cruising the wild spaces of the Rovinj archipelago shaded by ancient pine trees, the Croatian artist SofijaSilvia became an intimate witness of these surroundings, capturing them using analogue photography exhibited in the restaurant.
-She graduated from London’s Central Saint Martins School of Art and Design and her work is represented in exhibitions all over Europe, including the Museum of Modern and Contemporary Art in Rijeka, the Art Pavilion in Zagreb, and the Camera Austria in Graz.
+After cruising the wild spaces of the Rovinj archipelago shaded by ancient pine trees, the Croatian artist SofijaSilvia became an intimate witness of these surroundings, capturing them using the analogue photography exhibited in the restaurant.
+She graduated from London’s Central Saint Martins School of Art and Design, and her work is represented in exhibitions all over Europe, including the Museum of Modern and Contemporary Art in Rijeka, the Art Pavilion in Zagreb, and Camera Austria in Graz.

 Through his elegant approach to subtle neon lines, Italian artist Massimo Uberti draws structures like the scenes within the spaces we live in, inspiring the observer to take a peek behind the door of light and discover a new space, a space of imagination.
 Uberti took part in exhibitions in important Italian institutions, such as MACRO in Rome and Università Bocconi in Milan.
 His light installation is the first art piece commissioned by Bentley Elements.
 He collaborates with Spazioborgogno in Milan and Brothers’ Art Gallery in Lugano.